 It is well known that the concept of "determinacy"-a single stable solution-plays a major role in contemporary monetary policy analysis.
 But while determinacy is desirable, other things equal, it is not necessary for a solution to be plausible and is not sufficient for a solution to be desirable.
 There is a related but distinct criterion of "learnability" that seems more crucial.
 This paper argues that recognition of information feasibility requires that a candidate solution must, to be plausible, be quantitatively learnable on the basis of information generated by the economy itself.
-Since a prominent least-squares(LS) learning process is highly "biased" toward learnability, it is reasonable to regard it as a necessary condition for any specific solution to be relevant.
-This implies that determinacy is not necessary for policy analysis; there may be more than one stable solution but only one that is LS learnable.
+Since a prominent least-squares (LS) learning process is highly "biased" toward learnability, it is reasonable to regard it as a necessary condition for any specific solution to be relevant.
+This implies that determinacy is not necessary for policy analysis; there may be more than one stable solution, but only one that is LS learnable.
 Also, determinacy is not sufficient for satisfactory policy analysis; explosive solutions pertaining to nominal variables will not be eliminated by transversality conditions.
 For these and other reasons, the role of determinacy in monetary policy analysis should be reconsidered and substantially de-emphasized.

-Keywords: Determinacy; Learnability; Rational Expectations; Multiple Solutions;

-Monetary Policy

-JEL classification: C62, E4, E5, E52
+Keywords: Determinacy; Learnability; Rational expectations; Multiple solutions; Monetary policy JEL Classification: C62, E4, E5, E52

-Professor, Carnegie Mellon University and National Bureau of Economic Research (E-mail: bmccallum@cmu.edu)
+Carnegie Mellon University and National Bureau of Economic Research (E-mail: bmccallum@ cmu.edu)

-This paper was prepared for the 2009 international conference of the Institute for Monetary and Economic Studies of the Bank of Japan, May 27-28, 2009, in Tokyo.
+This paper was prepared for the 2009 International Conference, "Financial System and Monetary Policy Implementation," held by the Institute for Monetary and Economic Studies, Bank of Japan in Tokyo on May 27-28, 2009.

-1. Introduction
+I. Introduction

 The conference topic "Financial System and Monetary Policy Implementation" is extremely important as well as highly topical.
-It is also guite broad, indeed broad enough to justify my topic, which is the role of determinacy in monetary policy analysis.
+It is also quite broad, indeed broad enough to justify my topic, which is the role of determinacy in monetary policy analysis.
 This may seem somewhat esoteric, but it is very well known to researchers that the concepts of "determinacy" and "indeterminacy" play a fundamental role in contemporary policy analysis-and especially in relation to monetary policy implementation.
-In terms of statistical evidence regarding research devoted to determinacy issues, a bit of searching shows that explicit references to this general topic appear on about 75 different pages in Michael Woodford's hugely influential treatise Interest and Prices (2003a).
-Also, the number of new writings (books, articles, and working papers), with both of the phrases "indeterminacy" and "monetary policy" appearing in their text, was 166 over the time span January 1995 through June 2008.1 In this literature, the meaning of determinacy is that the system being analyzed-a macroeconomic model plus the central bank's policy rule-has a single rational-expectations (RE) solution that is dynamically stable (i.e., not explosive).
+In terms of statistical evidence regarding research devoted to determinacy issues, a bit of searching shows that explicit references to this general topic appear on about 75 different pages in Michael Woodford's hugely influential treatise Interest and Prices (Woodford [2003a]).
+In addition, the number of new writings (books, articles, and working papers) with both of the phrases "indeterminacy" and "monetary policy" appearing in their text was 166 over the time span January 1995 through June 2008.1 In this literature, the meaning of determinacy is that the system being analyzed-a macroeconomic model plus the central bank's policy rule-has a single rational expectations (RE) solution that is dynamically stable (i.e., not explosive).
 "Indeterminacy" is usually taken to mean more than one stable solution, so a third possibility is that none of the RE solutions is stable.
 Then the standard procedure in policy analysis is to treat determinacy as a necessary condition for a recommended (or even potentially recommended) policy rule.
-In other words, model-plus-rule combinations that imply either indeterminacy or an explosive solution are ruled out as highly undesirable.2 If a model is taken as given, then, any policy rules that lead to indeterminacy are typically viewed as not worthy of consideration.
+In other words, model-plus-rule combinations that imply either indeterminacy or an explosive solution are ruled out as highly undesirable.2 If a model is taken as given, then any policy rule that leads to indeterminacy is typically viewed as not worthy of consideration.